SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 You can manually edit the MIDIFollow.XML to enter your Midi CC mappings to each Parameter.

-The defaults from MIDIFollow.XML are loaded automatically when you start the Deluge so you can begin controlling the deluge with your MIDI controller right away without any need to enter a menu or Midi Learning View.
+The defaults from MIDIFollow.XML are loaded automatically when you start the Deluge so you can begin controlling the deluge with your MIDI controller right away.

 Note: A parameter can only be mapped to one midi CC.
 Conversely, a midi CC can be mapped to multiple parameters.

-The parameters are controlled only in the current context.

-- So if you are controlling filter, for example, while in song view it will only control the song’s filter.
-If you enter a specific synth clip, it will only control that synths filter, if you are in a kit clip it will either control the entire kit or a specific row in that clip (depending on whether you have affect entire enabled or not)
-- In other words it checks what context you’re in and controls the parameters of that context.

-Note: You can control the parameters of a synth or kit clip without entering the clip from arranger or song view.
-Simply press and hold the clip in arranger or song view to preview the clip (as you would to change the parameters of that clip with the gold encoders) and then send midi cc's from your midi controller.

 #### Display Parameter Names and Values on Screen